How to Wash Blood Out of Sheets

 - Heavy-duty liquid laundry detergent with enzymes

-- Enzyme-based laundry stain remover
+- Enzyme-based laundry stain remover or oxygen-based bleach

-- Laundry sanitizer
+- Laundry sanitizer like bleach or pine sol (Optional)

 Fresh blood stains are much easier to remove than older stains.
 Remove the sheets from the bed as soon as you discover the stains.
-If the blood has soaked through to the mattress protector or the mattress, they should be treated promptly as well.
+If the blood has soaked through to the mattress protector or the mattress, it should be treated promptly as well.

 Flush the Blood-Stained Area